Jduarte-z/MAMA2_GP2/README.md

 ## Step 7 - generate the miami plot with the novel loci included

-For this the script doesn't have argparse (my bad), but is relatively easy to hard code the configurations for it (miami_plot.py).
+For this the script doesn't have argparse (my bad, haven't done that yet), but is relatively easy to hard code the configurations for it (miami_plot.py).